mfroute/halouma.github.io/index.md

 ## What we can say...
 ### Clear conclusions on Non-Caucasian drivers hit rates and thresholds
-As stated in the [Stanford University paper][^2], we did observe lower hit rate and threshold values for non-Caucasian drivers, suggesting a bias in the decision of conducting of search by police officer for these drivers.
+As stated in the [Stanford University paper], we did observe lower hit rate and threshold values for non-Caucasian drivers, suggesting a bias in the decision of conducting of search by police officer for these drivers.
 In addition, the values for Hispanic drivers differed even more markedly from their equivalent for white drivers.

 ### No clear conclusion about state major political party
 Although the averages of the normalised parameters are **lower in the red states than in the blue states** (found thanks to the Mann-Whitney test), the global distributions are not obviously different between the two groups of states.
 Our data and therefore our results remain heterogeneous and have no clear trend according to the colour of the state.
 As the states include a large number of counties that are themselves very various in terms of police stops and political orientation, we cannot base our study on the state level.
 If there is a correlation, it is normal that it is not or hardly visible at this level.
 We have to look at the counties to find out more !